CogentRedTester/mpv-dvd-browser/README.md

     Ctrl+r          rescan dvd and refresh the browser

 ## File Browser
-While this swcript works perfectly well on its own, I have also designed it to interface with my script [mpv-file-browser](https://github.com/CogentRedTester/mpv-file-browser).
+While this script works perfectly well on its own, I have also designed it to interface with my script [mpv-file-browser](https://github.com/CogentRedTester/mpv-file-browser).
 If you use both scripts and enable the options `file_browser` for this script, and `dvd_browser` for the other then entering the `dvd-device` directory from file-browser will automatically pass control to this script.
 The following file-browser keybinds will also be enabled when in the dvd-browser:

     LEFT            move back to the directory above dvd-device in file-browser